nimrodzeus83-de/Junior-vs-Senior-Workload/README.md

 To support my analysis, I used the bar chart as my graph analysis model in this study to show how the Junior and Senior Level became differ in terms of their workloads by diffferentiating them using their average or mean.
 And the graph shows that Junior level has much higher but almost near to the Senior level which is concluded that they don't have much differences with their workloads and it is proven by our p-values below.

 # Objective:
-* The objective of this report is to analyze the significant differences of Junior and Senior Level Workload using the Independent paired T-test.
+* The objective of this report:
+* To analyze the significant differences of Junior and Senior Level Workload using the Independent paired T-test.
+* To know which employee between junior and senior has a high number of total workloads based from their average or mean.
+* To Identify if the senior level has a high workload than junior level.

 # Hypothesis:
 * Null Hypothesis (H0)- There is no significant difference between the workload of Junior and Senior Employees.